 ($990.00 + $75.00 one-time application fee)

-***Returning after 12-month or more absence
+***Returning after a 12-month or more absence.

 Tuition and fees are payable at the time of registration for each course.
-Students will not receive Official Grade Reports, transcripts, or be awarded a degree until all financial obligations have been met.
+Students will not receive official grade reports, transcripts, or be awarded a degree until all financial obligations have been met.
 Students who have outstanding financial obligations to Acacia University will not be permitted to register for future courses unless special arrangements have been approved through the Finance Office.